 Vision Statement

-Our connection to Nature's signals, flows, and cycles is what made us human and yet both are threatened by the destabilization of planetary systems and the proliferation of digital systems.
-Together, they create a compensatory and intensifying hunger for the embodied, spatial, tactile, and beautiful.
-Indeed, these have become buzzwords of digital life precisely because the real thing is receding.
-There is a growing imperative to rediscover our humanity through sensory contact with the physical world, especially living landscapes.
+We all feel something happening.
+It's a crescendo of intensification, complexification and abstraction threatening our wholeness and humanness.
+The destabilization of planetary systems and "boundaries" and the proliferation of digital systems and "realities" synergize into a wicked crisis that creates a compensatory and intensifying hunger for the embodied, spatial, tactile, and beautiful.
+These have become the buzzwords of digital life because the real thing is receding.
+There is a growing imperative to discover, again and anew, ours whole humanity through sensory contact with the living landscapes of our physical world and to take these phenomena with us wherever we venture.

-Most of us spend about 90% of our lives indoors.
-Architecture is a technology in direct contact with our changing environment that determines what we let in, what we keep out, and what we frame for interaction.
-From conception to completion, countless decisions also affect how architecture changes its surroundings.
+Like astronauts, most members of industrialized societies spend nearly all of their lives indoors, our relationship to nature mediated by architecture, that most archaic meta-system.
+Buildings are technologies placed in our raw planetary environments to determine what we let in, what we keep out, and what we frame for interaction.
+From conception to completion, countless decisions affect how architecture affects us and how it changes the environment.
 It can be deliberate and visionary about the future it models.
-No future is there when a landscape is flattened to accommodate something preconceived.
-A future is there when our contributions are modeled on reciprocity, the principle of “a give for every take” that created our amesome world.
+No future is there when the world is flattened to accommodate something preconceived.
+A future is there when our contributions are modeled on reciprocity, the principle of “a give for every take” that created our awesome world.

 On our world, our species is singular in its ambition and awareness.
 In our universe, our world is singular in its capacity to nourish us.
-To continue on in both directions, outward and inward, we need tangible models of action like architecture.
+To continue on in both directions, outward and inward, we need a multitude of tangible models of action.
 We need different systems.

 Jeffrey Montes